-- a. fixed foot level with adjustable seat height. - b. fixed eye level with adjustable seat height and a foot rest. - c. fixed seat level with adjustable foot rest.
+(a) fixed foot level with adjustable seat height;

+(b) fixed eye level with adjustable seat height and a foot-rest;

+(c) fixed seat level with adjustable foot-rest.

-Option b. above is best as far as the operator is concerned but excessive console space has to be provided to accommodate the legs of the tall man.
-The compromise of a fixed seat level with a three-position footrest was adopted, which means that the seated eye level height varies by about 11.2mm (4.4in).
-Two seat designs, which match the console dimensions, are provided - one for the sitting arrangement and another for a dual sitting or standing requirement.
+Option (b) is best as far as the operator is concerned but excessive console space has to be provided to accommodate the legs of the tall man.
+The compromise of a fixed seat level with a three-position foot-rest was adopted; this means that the seated eye level height varies by about 11.2mm (4.4in).
+Two seat designs, which match the console dimensions, are provided-one for the sitting arrangement and another for a dual sitting or standing requirement.

-The basic brick size of the modular units was chosen as not so small that the console structure would be too complicated and expensive, and not too large that a heavy structure was needed.
+The basic brick size of the modular units was chosen as not so small that the console structure would be too complicated and expensive, and not too large so that a heavy structure would be required.

-A study of the range of equipment designs existing prior to the introduction of VCS indicated the most useful unit size to be in the range 140mm ($5\frac{1}{2}\text{in}$) to 200mm (8in).
-A sub-division of the recommended console sizes, which were based upon authropometric data, led to a basic unit size of 152mm (6in) x 152mm (6in) being adopted.
+A study of the range of equipment designs existing before the introduction of VCS indicated the most useful unit size to be in the range 140mm $(5\frac{1}{2}in)$ to 200mm (8in).
+A sub-division of the recommended console sizes, which were based upon anthropometric data, led to a basic unit size of 152mm (6in) \times 152mm (6in) being adopted.